Here are the differences between a fixed-rate and variable-rate mortgage.

 Downsides to a variable rate mortgage include: mortgage obligation is less predictable due to fluctuating interest rates and there is a higher short term risk.

 This refers to a mortgage that can be paid off either in part or in full at any time before the end of the term without incurring pre-payment charges.
 You can also change the terms of the mortgage.
 If you have plans to pay off your mortgage in full within a very short period, this may the appropriate mortgage-type to go for.
 Interest rates are usually higher than for a closed mortgage.

 Prepayment options are limited for a closed mortgage and payments beyond what is permitted under your mortgage contract will result in prepayment charges.
 This is the more common type of mortgage because most people are not able to pay off their mortgage lump-sum or within a short duration.
 Usually, this type of mortgage still comes with some room to make limited prepayments such as increasing your monthly mortgage payment amount by 20%, etc.

 Related: What to do When Mortgage Rates Rise

 Conventional vs. High-ratio Mortgages

-This is also known as a traditional mortgage and refers to a mortgage where the buyer puts down 20% or more of the purchase price of the house as down payment.
+This is also known as a traditional mortgage and refers to a mortgage where the buyer puts down 20% or more of the purchase price of the house as a down payment.
 Because the loan-to-value ratio is lower, a conventional mortgage is usually not required to obtain mortgage default insurance.

-This is a mortgage in which the buyer has a down payment less than 20% of the value of the home and has to pay for mortgage default insurance.
+This is a mortgage in which the buyer has a down payment of less than 20% of the value of the home and has to pay for mortgage default insurance.
 The amount of mortgage insurance required varies depending on the percentage of down payment (currently anywhere from 1.8% to 3.6% premium – increased in March 2017).